-Each winter as part of Stearns Electric Association’s commitment to safety and community, the Cooperative presents a one-hour Energy Efficiency and Safety presentation to local 4th grade classrooms throughout our service territory.
-Our creative program is designed to teach children the potential dangers of contacting a power line.
+Each winter, as part of Stearns Electric Association’s commitment to safety and community, the Cooperative presents a one-hour Energy Education Program to 4th grade classrooms throughout our service territory.
+Our creative and award-winning program is designed to teach children about electricity, saving energy and the potential dangers of electricity.

 Stearns Electric Association is pleased to offer your school its award-winning Energy Education Program.
-Over the years, thousands of fourth-graders have enjoyed and learned from this program and we are excited to visit your school!
+Over the years, thousands of fourth-graders have enjoyed and learned from this program.
+We are excited to visit your school!

 SIGN UP TO SCHEDULE A PRESENTATION

 Completing the form below does not confirm or guarantee a presentation.
 The Stearns Electric Association Education Coordinator will contact you with details upon completing this form.